 - Lines on the inaugural meeting of the Shelley Society.
 Reprinted for private distribution from the Saturday Review of 13 March 1886 and edited by Thomas Wise (London: Privately Printed, 1886).
 See this item in WorldCat.

-- The Mark of Cain (Bristol: J. W. Arrowsmith, London: Simpkin, Marshall, 1886) (Novel) [There is also an unrelated pamphlet with this title in the Special Collections of St Andrews that was written to secure copyright.]
+- The Mark of Cain (Bristol: J. W. Arrowsmith, London: Simpkin, Marshall, 1886) (Novel in their shilling shocker series) [There is also an unrelated pamphlet with this title in the Special Collections of St Andrews that was written to secure copyright.]

 - La Mythologie Traduit de L’Anglais par Léon Léon Parmentier.
 Avec une préface par Charles Michel et des Additions de l’auteur.
 (Paris 1886) According to Wikipedia, “Never published as a complete book in English, although there was a Polish translation.
 The first 170 pages is a translation of the article in the ‘Encyclopædia Britannica’.
 The rest is a combination of articles and material from ‘Custom and Myth’.”